 A Bird Friendly Garden in Summer

-It’s been a stiflingly hot summer so far this year and we’ve all been feeling the heat over the past few weeks!
+Our summer weather can be unpredictable and changeable.
+When it is gloriously sunny and dry, we all enjoy feeling the warmth, but it can be just too hot at times!
 Imagine how hard it is for our garden birds to stay cool and healthy in the sizzling temperatures.
 Unfortunately, birds aren’t able to pop into the local corner shop to pick up a delicious icy treat, but we’ve got some great tips on how to keep your garden birds happy in the heat!